zhiyuns/UniBrain/README.md

 ### 3. Unified Generation and Understanding

-Use `--task unified` to generate target modalities and then perform diagnosis in the same context:
+Use `--task unified` to generate target modalities and then perform diagnosis in the same context, feel free to change the order/number of input/target modalities to evaluate the robustness:

 ```bash
 python evaluate_metrics.py \